If you were dining with me at a restaurant and asked me what I thought about my meal, my response might be like this:

 But my pet peeve goes beyond criticizing my restaurant meals, if criticism is necessary.
 It’s about the MENUS at these restaurants.

 On a menu, a dish should be described much like you’d describe a recipe.
 The major ingredients listed first, followed by anything significant.
 And that dish should be under a clear heading of Salad, or Appetizer, so you know what category of dish it is.
+The little plate big plate thing can be confusing unless you have a good waiter.

 So as I mentioned, my husband and I were out of town and excited to have a few great meals.
 We typically make travel plans around restaurant reservations.